raja17021998/coding-blocks-machine-learning/README.md

 - Building AI for Games

 ### Libraries, Frameworks
-- Most of the course codes are build from scratch but we will also teach you how to work with the following libraries.
+- Most of the course codes are build from scratch and also following libraries are used.
 1. Pandas (Data Handling)
 2. Matplotlib (Data Visualisation)
 3. Numpy (Maths)